Ron Lundy

-Fred Ronald "Ron" Lundy (June 25, 1934 – March 15, 2010) was a popular radio announcer in New York City, heard on WABC 770 AM from 1965 to 1982 and on WCBS-FM 101.1 from 1984 until his retirement in 1997.
+Fred Ronald Lundy (June 25, 1934 – March 15, 2010) was a popular radio announcer in New York City, heard on WABC 770 AM from 1965 to 1982 and on WCBS-FM 101.1 from 1984 until his retirement in 1997.

 Career

-Lundy was born June 25, 1934 in Memphis, Tennessee, the only child of Fred Sr., a railroad engineer, and Mary Lundy.
+Lundy was born June 25, 1934, in Memphis, Tennessee, the only child of Fred Sr., a railroad engineer, and Mary Lundy.
 He served in the United States Marine Corps after graduating from high school.
 Following the completion of his military stint, he returned to his hometown and attended a local radio broadcasting school on the G.I.
 Bill.
 At the same time, he worked across the street at WHHM-AM, where he got his first on-air experience one night when he substituted for the regular disc jockey who failed to report for his shift.
 This resulted in Lundy being hired as a full-time radio announcer by Hodding Carter for WDDT 1330 AM, the latter's new station in Greenville, Mississippi.

-After a stop in Baton Rouge, Louisiana at WLCS-AM, Lundy was brought to WIL-AM in St. Louis, Missouri in 1960 by Dan Ingram, who was the station's program director until the middle of the next year.
+After a stop in Baton Rouge, Louisiana, at WLCS-AM, Lundy was brought to WIL-AM in St. Louis, Missouri, in 1960 by Dan Ingram, who was the station's program director until the middle of the next year.
 Nicknamed the "Wil' Child", Lundy had a style which was described as a combination of "country and crawfish pie" by broadcaster Bob Whitney, who also played a major role in the appointment.

 Lundy was reunited with Ingram at WABC 770 AM in 1965.
 He made his New York radio debut on September 1, working the overnight shift as "The Swingin' Nightwalker."
 Beginning in May 1966, he became the midday fixture at the station for the next sixteen years.
 With his catchphrase "Hello, Love—this is Ron Lundy from the Greatest City in the World," he usually preceded Ingram's afternoon drive time program, and sometimes when Ingram was running late to the studio, Lundy would keep going until Dan arrived, doing impressions of The Shadow, where he would play Margo Lane and Lamont Cranston.
 The two best friends hosted The Last Show before WABC's format conversion from music to talk radio at noon on May 10, 1982.